Tropical Storm Debby makes 2nd landfall in South Carolina, heavy rain expected up the East Coast

 Debby first made landfall as a Category 1 hurricane early Monday on the Gulf Coast of Florida.
 It is now a tropical storm with maximum sustained winds at 50 mph (80 kph).

-Considerable flooding is expected across parts of eastern South Carolina and southeast North Carolina through Friday, with an additional 3 to 9 inches (8 to 23 centimeters) of rain forecast, according to the National Hurricane Center.
+Considerable flooding is expected across parts of eastern South Carolina and southeast North Carolina through Friday, with an additional 3 to 9 inches (8 to 23 centimeters) of rain forecast, as well as in portions of Virginia, according to the hurricane center.

 Days of rain have forced the deluge-hardened residents of a South Carolina community to begin the near-ritualistic task of assessing damage left behind by Debby, which continued spinning over the Atlantic Ocean and influencing thunderstorms from the East Coast to the Great Lakes on Wednesday.
 The National Weather Service’s office in Charleston also said survey teams confirmed four-Debby related tornadoes.

-Note: This story has been updated to remove an incorrect reference to total rainfall amounts for the Carolinas.